ikjordan/picozx81/README.md

 **Notes:**

+1. If necessary, `/` is pre and post-pended to the `ScreenshotDir`
-1. By default the European ZX81 generates frames slightly faster than 50Hz (50.65 Hz).
+2. By default, the European ZX81 generates frames slightly faster than 50Hz (50.65 Hz).
 Setting `FiveSevenSix` to `Match` enables a display mode slightly faster than the 50Hz TV standard, so that better synchronisation between the frame generates by the emulator and frames sent to the monitor can be achieved.
 If there are issues with a TV or monitor locking to 50.65 Hz, then `FiveSevenSix` can be set to `On` to generate an exact 50 Hz frame rate
-2. The LCD supported displays all have a fixed 320 by 240 resolution. `FiveSevenSix` therefore only sets the framerate for these displays (50 Hz, 50.65 Hz or 60 Hz)
+3. The LCD supported displays all have a fixed 320 by 240 resolution. `FiveSevenSix` therefore only sets the framerate for these displays (50 Hz, 50.65 Hz or 60 Hz)
-3. Due to the low speed of the ZX8x cassette interface, files can take many minutes to load and save when `LoadUsingROM` and `SaveUsingROM` is enabled
+4. Due to the low speed of the ZX8x cassette interface, files can take many minutes to load and save when `LoadUsingROM` and `SaveUsingROM` is enabled

 #### Examples